UIUC-ChenLab/YouHome-Dataset/README.md

 ## Tutorial and Examples
-In this section, we provide training and testing code for 8:1:1, Train: Val: Test activity recognition and person re-identification.
+In this section, we provide training and testing code for activity recognition and human re-identification.
+During our tutorial, the dataset is split into 8:1:1, Train: Val: Test.
 The activity recognition is origin from [Pytorch-resnet](https://github.com/kuangliu/pytorch-cifar), the re-identification is origin from [Person-reID-baseline-pytorch](https://github.com/layumi/Person_reID_baseline_pytorch/).

 ### Prerequisites